leongu11/LeoNguyen_BlueStampPortfolio/index.md

 # Final Milestone

+went through 3 different open source CNN models -- two found on open source Edge Impluse platform built on base model FOMO (Faster Objects More Objects), not accurate enough -- many variables, like lighting, resolution, etc that cannot be altered, had to pivot to an older, better documented CV model, Haar Cascade, but delivers on reliablity.

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>